 Over $170 million was stolen from the Italian exchange Bitgrail, and the details are a little fuzzy.
-While the owner, Francesco Firani, announced the hack, other Bitgrail employees denied this and said there was nothing wrong.
-People are sceptical as to whether this was an actual hack, or an attempt at an exit scam.
+While the owner, Francesco Firani, announced the hack, other Bitgrail employees denied it and said there was nothing wrong.
+People are skeptical as to whether this was an actual hack, or an attempt at an exit scam.

 GateCoin was one of the first regulated cryptocurrency exchanges at the time, and its popularity made it a prime target for malicious actors.
-Hackers managed to gain access to user wallets and stole cryptocurrency valued at $2 million.
-That was the nail in the coffin for GateCoin; the exchange never recovered.
+Hackers managed to gain access to user wallets and stole cryptocurrencies valued at $2 million.
+That was the nail in the coffin for GateCoin - the exchange never recovered.

-Remember Linode?
+You’ll see Linode further down on our list, but it was a hosting server for a few cryptocurrency exchanges.
 It was hacked again in 2014, which this time caused a security breach on the KipCoin server.
 The hackers managed to gain control of the entire platform by changing passwords internally.
-A month-long struggle ensued in which the administrators managed to regain control of the exchange, but the hackers still lurked.
+A month-long struggle ensued, in which the administrators managed to regain control of the exchange, but the hackers still lurked.
 At the time of the hack, KipCoin did not tell users what was happening in light of the Bitstamp hack and only later revealed the information.